ABOUT US

 Carrisse Uta’i

-As co-founder of KAKAIA Productions, she champions Indigenous and Pacific Islands storytelling.
+As co-founder of KAKAIA Productions, Carrisse is dedicated to championing Indigenous and Pacific Islands narratives on screen.
 She received the 2024 Day One Vista Foundation Spirit Award.

 Kahu Kaiha

-Kahu Kaiha (Ua Pou) is a Marquesan multi-hypenate, and award-winning Actor, Director, Producer, Screenwriter, Marquesan Haka Choreographer AND Marquesan Haka music composer.
+Kahu Kaiha (Ua Pou - Iles Marquises) is a Marquesan multi-hypenate, and award-winning Actor, Director, Producer, Screenwriter, Marquesan Haka Choreographer AND Marquesan Haka music composer.

 Kahu continues to create ambitious and culturally centered films through his production company, KAKAIA Productions.
 He is deeply committed to preserving and promoting Marquesan culture, through sharing the stories, traditional dances, and music of his homeland with a broader audience via his work on screen, as well as being a regular participant in festivals and workshops.
 He received the 2024 Day One Imagezone Vision Award.